shivan-s/shivan.xyz/content/posts/svelte-5/index.md

 By splitting our PRs, this makes reviews a lot easier and we experience less deployment pain.

-The svelte team have done an amazing job making svelte 4 compatible with svelte 5.
-That means we don't have to swap to svelte 5 syntax straight away.
+The svelte team have done an amazing job making Svelte 4 compatible with Svelte 5.
+That means we don't have to swap to Svelte 5 syntax straight away.
 We can leave most of our code as is - and keep the PR smaller too.

-This allows us to migrate to svelte 5 and then in future features and refactorings; we can slowly migrate to the new svelte 5 syntax.
+This allows us to migrate to Svelte 5 and then in future features and refactorings; we can slowly migrate to the new Svelte 5 syntax.

-Additionally, the make the transition easier for our team members, we wrote a PR that shows the common svelte 4 to 5 changes.
+Additionally, the make the transition easier for our team members, we wrote a PR that shows the common Svelte 4 to 5 changes.
 And with some of these changes, I will run through below.

 **NOTE**: Be warned that this may be out of date.
 So always use the [svelte](https://svelte.dev) documentation as a source of truth.